 The STS user has the flexibility to update their user preferences as needed.
 User information is confidential and secure.

 To complete your My Profile, call My Support at 1-877-787-1989.

 My E-Mail Set-Up

-This feature makes relay call set-up a piece of cake for STS users.
+This feature makes relay call set-up easy for STS users.

 Before you use My E-mail Set Up, it is important to call My Support (1-877-787-1989).
 The customer service representative will fill out your profile, such as your name, address, username, password, and other information.
 When your customer profile is completed, you are ready to use My Email Set Up.

 My Saved Messages